michael-sumner/go-make-things/content/articles/2021/2021-02-26-making-objects-and-arrays-immutable-with-vanilla-js.md

 ## The `Object.freeze()` method

 The `Object.freeze()` method makes an object or array itself immutable.
-You can add, update, or delete items or properties from it.
+You can't add, update, or delete items or properties from it.

 For example, let's say we have a `wizard` object, with `name` and `age` properties.